DallanQ/lotr_journeys_in_middle_earth/Reference.md

 ### SET ICONS (page 3)

-There is a ring icon in the lower-right corner of all cards in The Lord of the Rings: Journeys in Middle-earth base game.
-This set icon distinguishes the cards in this product from the cards present in other Journeys in Middle-earth products.
+There is a ring icon in the lower-right corner of all cards in *The Lord of the Rings: Journeys in Middle-earth* base game.
+This set icon distinguishes the cards in this product from the cards present in other *Journeys in Middle-earth* products.

-> Image of a circular object with a black color around it on the outside with and white color on the inside.
+> Image of a black ring with a white center.

 *Base Game Set Icon*

 ## CAMPAIGN RULES (page 3)

-Each campaign of Journeys in Middle-earth contains a series of adventures.
+Each campaign of *Journeys in Middle-earth* contains a series of adventures.
 This section describes rules for hero advancement that can occur between adventures, such as upgrading items, purchasing skills, and changing roles, and describes how to save and continue a campaign that is in progress.

 ### AFTER EACH ADVENTURE (page 3)

 After each adventure, each hero discards all of their tokens and their damage, fear, and boon cards.
 Then, they return their weakness cards to the supply and return all other skill cards to their skill deck.

 ### CAMP (page 3)

 After the heroes complete an adventure, a camp screen appears.
 While at camp, heroes can upgrade their items and purchase new skill cards.
 Then, the heroes can either select "Save & Quit" to save their campaign and return to the app's title screen or "Continue" to proceed to the role selection screen prior to beginning their next adventure.

-> Image of a big rectangular screen in which hold 5 vertical rectangular hero cards with descriptions of each hero, on the top right corner the is a circle which has the spikes cicular object which stands for the seeting.
-In the top left corner there is an open scroll on a circular plate.
-The bottom right corner has the "save & quit" button with the continue button. the left bottom corner also hold two other buttons
+> Image of a camp screen showing heroes and options to upgrade items, purchase new skill cards, save or quit the campaign, and continue the campaign.

 *Camp Screen*

 #### THE PARTY'S INVENTORY (page 3)

 The inventory is a collection of the party's items and skills.
-The app tracks each hero's armor (icon of knight armor), one-handed (icon of left hand raised), and two-handed (icon of both left and right hands raised together) items as well as their skill cards, including titles.
-The app also tracks the entire party's collection of trinkets (scak of coins icon).
+The app tracks each hero's armor (icon of hero armor), one-handed (icon of left hand raised), and two-handed (icon of both left and right hands raised together) items as well as their skill cards, including titles.
+The app also tracks the entire party's collection of trinkets (sack of coins icon).
 Heroes can view their items by selecting the "Items" button, and they can view their skills by selecting their portraits.

-Heroes cannot trade items and purchased skills; however, trinkets can be equipped by different heroes during setup.
+Heroes **cannot** trade items and purchased skills; however, trinkets can be equipped by different heroes during setup.

 To facilitate tracking over multiple game sessions, the heroes can keep the cards in their inventory separate from the other cards that are included in the game.

-#### LORE (icon of a circle with a 4-sided star in it) AND ITEMS (page 4)
+#### LORE (icon of a star in a circle) AND ITEMS (page 4)

-The information the heroes have gathered and the knowledge they have obtained throughout the campaign is represented by lore (icon of a circle with a 4-sided star in it).
+The information the heroes have gathered and the knowledge they have obtained throughout the campaign is represented by **LORE** (icon of a star in a circle).
 All heroes share the lore they have gained, which is tracked in the app.
 As heroes gain lore, new item upgrades become available.
 Gained lore is permanent; it cannot be spent or lost.

-> Image of a horizontal rectangle showing the total number of lore available with is 11
+> Image showing the total number of Lore "11" in a camp screen

 *Total Lore is Camp Screen